telwoo/final-project/New_README.md

   - It is recommended that the field 'table' is renamed 'table_width' for clarity.
   - All the features in the dataset are well delineated and independant of each other.
 As a team, we agree to use `carat`, `cut`, `color`, `clarity`, `table_depth`, `table_width`,`x`, `y`, and `z` as model features.
 		- We utilized the sklearn.model_selection library to import then split, train and test the data.
 This allowed 75% of our data to be training data and 25% to be test data.
-		- Utilized Oridnary Least Square to scale the features prior to modelling.
+		- Utilized Oridnary Least Square to scale the features prior to modeling.
 		- Linear regression is a classic method to model our dataset, and it is more understandable to our intended audience and less expensive computationally than other modeling methods.

 ### Technologies, languages, tools, and algorithms used throughout the project
   - Languages used: Python/Jupyter Notebook/PostgresSQL
-  - Algorithm used: sklearn.model_selection and Ordinary Leasing Square model to scale the features and split/train/import data
+  - Algorithm used: sklearn.model_selection, R-Squared and Ordinary Leasing Square model to scale the features and split/train/import data

 ### Slides Presentations are drafted in Google Slides.
 Link to [Google Slides](https://docs.google.com/presentation/d/1XJpQY-igD12Sf8y8fvGjSy90BnF5JdpsV4NLWPnvuMo/edit#slide=id.g17d5b46eb50_0_244).